 Sound designer and composer Michael Costagliola’s music subtly reflects mood as it segues between scenes.
 Each of the three acts has its own feel and rhythm, the second perhaps the most compelling in terms of story development.

 But the story comes across beautifully otherwise, and that’s what you’re here for – one family’s compelling saga conveying the American story of immigrant spirit, ingenuity and generational success, crumbling under the weight of its own excess.
-Perhaps a fitting reminder today that “greatness” without soul is like a house of cards, easily collapsible.
+Perhaps a fitting reminder today that “greatness” without soul is like a house of cards, easily collapsed.

 “The Lehman Trilogy” continues at Shakespeare Theatre Company’s Harman Hall, 610 F Street NW, Washington, D.C., through March 30.
 For tickets and information, call the box office at (202) 547-1122 or visit Shakespearetheatre.org.
 Run time is 3 hours and 35 minutes, including two 15-minute intermissions.